rit-construct-makerspace/makerspace-docs/docs/Atrium Makerspace/Wood Shop/Laguna Tools 186BX.md

 pushed through with a push stick
 * Do not cut anything smaller than 4” in length

-## Adjust the Blade Guide and Guards
+## Adjust the Blade Guide
 <img src="..\assets\band_saw\guide_adjust.png" class="image-float-right" width=30%>

-The blade guard helps to prevent contact with the exposed blade.
-Use it every time.
+The blade guide holds the blade square and counters the push forces from the user.

-1. Loosen the lock knob slightly
+1. Loosen the lock knob (A) slightly
-2. Positioning your material next to the blade, Use your hand to push the upper guide assembly up or down until it’s a 1/4” above the material
+2. Positioning your material next to the blade, Use the height adjustment knob (B) to move up or down until it’s a1/8" to 1/4” above the material
 3. Once in position, turn the adjustment knob to tighten it until it’s snug